 Lecture Theatre 2, Hudson Beare Building, The King's Buildings

-(Reception afterwards will be held in Classroom 2 & 3, Sanderson Building)
+Following the lecture, a reception will be held in Classroom 2 & 3, Sanderson Building.

 Environmental processes, such as for instance the distribution of water resources across the planet, the response of living organisms to environmental stimuli, and carbon sequestration and storage in the lithosphere, are key to the functioning of the Earth system and its components (Ecosphere).
 Such processes are characterized by deterministic (i.e. certain) and random (i.e. uncertain) rules, which help govern habitat characteristics and species biodiversity.